 Following years of badgering from our regular customers for a flotilla in the Sporades Islands of Greece, we were thrilled to launch this new route during 2012.
-It was such a success that it was a 'no-brainer' to carry on with it in 2013, and many dates are already close to fully booked!
+It was such a success that it was a 'no-brainer' to carry on with it, such is the popularity if it that many dates for 2014 are already close to fully booked!

 * Flights from Heathrow to Athens, with coach transfers just over two hours, plus a 45 minute ferry ride across to Orei, on Evia Island

 * Suitable for our more experienced sailors, who have tried most of our Ionian Islands or Saronic Islands routes, and who are now looking for a new and exciting destination, offering slightly more advanced sailing conditions

 * Beneteau 323, 331, 361 yachts, and one Bavaria 44 yacht (4 cabins, 2 heads) are available on this route

 The Sporades Islands lie to the North of Athens, in the Aegean Sea.
 Amongst other things, they are famous for the regular summer Meltemi winds, the setting for the recent “Mamma Mia” movie, the National Marine Park of Alonnisos (home of the endangered Mediterranean Monk Seal at the islands’ eastern extremity), and an amazing history of pirate invasions during the middle ages, which has left a legacy of fortified “old towns” throughout the islands.

 We visited the Sporades a couple of times during 2011, and have now completed two full seasons there (2012 and 2013), and we now know why people have been requesting our presence in the area for so long.
 We have “felt our way” a little for the first couple of seasons, and even though we know the area well now, there are still plenty of bays still to be discovered!